-a) External firewall access rules III:

-- Simple: Incoming DICOM is only permitted from authorized affinity domain IP blocks.

-- Complex: Examine the DICOM retrieve connection initiator and the targeting acceptor IP addresses, and permit only connections between a priori authorized pairs of initiator and acceptor.
+- a) External firewall access rules III: - Simple: Incoming DICOM is only permitted from authorized affinity domain IP blocks. - Complex: Examine the DICOM retrieve connection initiator and the targeting acceptor IP addresses, and permit only connections between a priori authorized pairs of initiator and acceptor. - b, c) TLS, authorization, auditing as above.